stevembugua/ian-front-end/README.md

  ## Delete a task
 To delete a task, click the "Delete" button next to the task.
 The task will be removed from the list of todos.

+ ## List tasks
+ The task list will be shown when the page loads

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.